FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 One of the most straightforward methods to start working with HOA spatialisation in a signal flow is to connect input sources directly into an HOA Room.
 To convert a Room to be HOA, select High Order Ambisonics as the _Output Configuration Stream Type_.

+_!> HOA advanced features are only available with the Ultimate license of SPAT Revolution_.

-All inputs to a Room must be in some kind of Channel Based format, even when it is an Ambisonic or Binaural Room. <!--That is the workflow at the time of writing (Spat Revolution v1.1).--> This makes most intuitive sense, when using Ambisonic format inputs as pre-encoded "3D sound field" type inputs into a room.
+All inputs to a Room must be in some kind of Channel Based format, even when it is an Ambisonic or Binaural Room. <!--That is the workflow at the time of writing (SPAT Revolution v1.1).--> This makes most intuitive sense, when using Ambisonic format inputs as pre-encoded "3D sound field" type inputs into a room.
 You cannot just add them into an HOA room, even though they may be HOA format.
 Why is that?

 This is because Ambisonic audio always needs to be _decoded_ into a channel based format to hear the spatialised audio on speakers (as we have mentioned a few times already).
 And so in a virtual room, an Ambisonic source needs to be decoded to a _virtual_ speaker configuration.
 The choice of what virtual speaker configuration you decode the Ambisonic audio to will influence the way the source's direct signals will sound and its sound will be altered by the way it interacts with the Virtual Room Acoustics.
 If it is a 1st or 2nd Order B-Format source, then a Cube configuration for 3D or an Octaphonic for 2D is usually a good choice.
 The important thing to keep in mind, is that a higher order of Ambisonic encoding, will sound more accurate on a higher density channel-based configuration - and if the source Ambisonic encoding is 3D, then you really should choose a 3D type of channel configuration.